 - Track Your Organic Posts Before Promotion

 This step is all about observing your organic posts and their relevance to your target audience.
-Consumers are 71% more likely to visit your site, and possibly make a purchase after reading or watching a social media post.
+As per research by HubSpot consumers are 71% more likely to visit your site, and possibly make a purchase after reading or watching a social media post.
 You can pick the posts that display most engagement and then boost it using paid ads to garner more audience.

 - Remarket and Retarget

 This is in resonance with the previous point.
 However, here, you need to focus on the content that has already been targeted or was positively accepted by your audience.
 For example, a well-liked post can be forwarded to those who might not have seen it, but do have loyalty towards your brand.